Monthly Money for Food (SNAP)

 Step 2: Complete a SNAP Application

-If you’re eligible, the next step is to apply online through the State of Minnesota, or with help from one of our SNAP Outreach Specialists.
+If you are eligible, the next step is to apply online through the State of Minnesota.
+Our Care Center Team can help you through this process.

 Step 3: Talk to A Eligibility Worker for Your County